 Getting there and away El Calafate

-Firstly, if you are a foreigner arriving through Buenos Aires, there are direct flights to El Calafate from the Argentine capital.
-Also, there are direct flights from Ushuaia and Bariloche, perfect to combine and see three of the main tourist destinations in Patagonia Argentina.
+Firstly, if you are a foreigner arriving through Buenos Aires, there are direct flights to El Calafate from the Argentine capital with Aerolíneas Argentinas, FlyBondi and Jetsmart.
+Also, there are direct flights from Ushuaia and Bariloche, perfect to combine and see two of the main tourist destinations in Patagonia Argentina.
 During high season, there are flights from Trelew, a city near Puerto Madryn.

 The airport is about 16 km from the city.
 The journey between El Calafate airport and the city center by road can be made by rental car, taxi, remis, or express minivan, the latter being the cheapest option to get to the center of El Calafate.